fschuhi/rob-burbea-expert/first-prompt.md

 All tests pass.

-`Goals.md` and `TODO.md` show you the potential directions we can take together in this conversation.
+`Goals.md` shows strategic priorities.
+The top two goals (Cohesive Context and Engine Workflow Simplification) have detailed implementation guidance in `REFACTORING.md`. `TODO.md` lists tactical quick-wins.

 Please acknowledge that you understand the grand plan and the current functionality.

-After that, let's discuss the next small step which we can take together.
-I suggest we implement the first topic on the `TODO.md`.
+After that, let's discuss implementing the first goal from `Goals.md`.
 Please ask questions if you need further information, I like the back-and-forth with you.